 You may be sworn in as a Notary Public at any office of the County Clerk or by any Notary Public.
-If you come to the Clerk's Office, you will need to present your $10,000 Notary Public Bond and your Nevada ID.
-If you do not have a Nevada ID, proof of residency is required.
+If you come to the Clerk's Office, you will need to present your $10,000 Notary Public Bond and a valid government issued ID with photo.

 Where To Be Sworn In

 Locations and Hours of Operation can be accessed here.
 You may also select the Contact Us tab to the left of this page.

 Fee and payment information may be accessed here or by selecting the Fees tab located at the left of this page.

 If you choose to be sworn in by another notary, you may mail the bond to our office for filing or you may bring it in.
 The filing fee is $20.00.
 If submitted by mail, enclose a self-addressed stamped envelope with your payment and bond so that we can mail your Filing Notice to you.